fgeoffroy/-Re-Assortative-matching-and-search/README.md

 # [Re] Assortative matching and search

+## Replication of Shimer & Smith (2000) and Smith (2006)

+This project attempts to replicate results from Shimer & Smith (2000) and Smith (2006) in Python.
+The full references to the original articles are:

+> Shimer, R., and Smith, L. (2000).
+Assortative matching and search.
+Econometrica, 68(2), 343–369. http://doi.org/10.1111/1468-0262.00112

+> Smith, L. (2006).
+The Marriage Model with Search Frictions.
+J. Political Econ., 114(6), 1124–1144. https://doi.org/10.1086/510440

 ## Running the code: quick guide

-To create a new environment with all necessary packages called RescienceGeoffroy, in a terminal and in the *code* directory type (this requires Anaconda, does not work with Miniconda)
+To create a new environment with all necessary packages called RescienceGeoffroy, in a terminal and in the `code/` directory type (this requires Anaconda, does not work with Miniconda)

 ```bash
 $ conda update conda